 The insularity of Philippine strategic culture remains adamantine because of entrenched political, economic, and social conditions.
-Drawing on the work of McCoy (2001), De Castro (2014) notes that preferences of around four hundred elite families have shaped the political, economic, and social conditions that define the status of the military during the past seven decades-preoccupied with internal security, lack of conventional capabilities, low defense budget, and dependence on the alliance with the United States.
+Drawing on the work of McCoy (2001), De Castro (2014) notes that preferences of around four hundred elite families have shaped the political, economic, and social conditions.
+It has defined the status of the military during the past seven decades-preoccupied with internal security, lack of conventional capabilities, low defense budget, and dependence on the alliance with the United States.
 A prominent manifestation of an insular strategic culture is the enduring dominance of the Philippine Army in terms of leadership, resource allocation and personnel despite the Philippines being an archipelago.
 Since the AFP is shifting its strategy from internal security to external defense, the dominant role of the Philippine Army in this new strategic direction needs to be carefully evaluated.
 Another indication of the insular nature of strategic culture is the prominence of insurgency and terrorism as topics of academic and policy studies.
 The fact that academics and analysts consider irregular warfare as more relevant than air power and sea power reflects the significance of internal security operations over external defense.
-On the past seven decades and social conditions that defense are seven decades.
+The

-Studies on the strategic culture of the Philippines include Villacorta (1999), De Castro (2014), Arugay (2022), Gomez (2022) and Amador III, et al. (2022)
+Studies on the strategic culture of the Philippines include Villacorta (1999), De Castro (2014), Arugay (2022), Gomez (2022) and Amador III et al. (2022)